Ron Carter (basketball): Professional career

 Carter was selected by the Los Angeles Lakers in the 2nd round (26th pick overall) of the 1978 NBA draft, becoming the first Virginia Military Institute player to be drafted and to play in the league.
 He appeared in 46 games under head coach Jerry West.
 He averaged 3.1 points per game and was waived on October 4, 1979.

 On November 15, 1979, he signed as a free agent with the Indiana Pacers.
 He played in 13 games and averaged 2.5 points.
 He was cut on December 5.
 On February 15, 1980, he was re-signed as a free agent by the Indiana Pacers.
 He was released on February 25.

 On September 15, 1983, he attempted a comeback and signed with the Los Angeles Lakers.
 He was released on October 24.

+Post-playing career

+After his basketball career, Carter was the director of economic development for the Chicago Housing Authority, a consultant to the Gary, Indiana Housing Authority, and city manager of Benton Harbor, Michigan.

 Personal life

 Carter has 4 children: sons Ronald and Paul, and daughters Bria and Brooke.
 Ronald III was a 2-time NCAA All-American triple jumper while attended California State University, Long Beach.
 Paul played collegiate basketball at the University of Illinois at Chicago and played professionally in Europe.